vlprosvirkin/hedge-fund/docs/ASPIS_API_METHODS.md

 ## Overview

 Our `AspisAdapter` implements the core trading methods needed for the hedge fund MVP.
-The adapter supports both mock mode (for testing) and real API mode (for production).
+The adapter connects to the real Aspis Trading API for professional order execution.

 ## Core Trading Methods